HTTP handler

+Developers can create custom HTTP handlers to implement specialized functionality, such as:

 An HTTP module is an assembly that is called on every request that is made to your application.
 HTTP modules are called as part of the ASP.NET request pipeline and have access to life-cycle events throughout the request.
 HTTP modules let you examine incoming and outgoing requests and take action based on the request.

+While HTTP handlers are responsible for generating the response to a specific request, HTTP modules can intercept and process all requests that pass through the ASP.NET pipeline.
+This makes modules ideal for implementing cross-cutting concerns such as logging, security, or performance monitoring.

 Unlike ASP.NET Web Forms, that have ".aspx" file extension, ASP.NET handlers by default have ".ashx" file extension.

 Handlers are considered to be more lightweight object than ASP.NET Web Forms.
 That is why they are used to serve dynamically-generated images, on-the-fly generated PDF-files and similar content to the web browser.